uid/gdoc-downloader/README.md

 - in-document chat
 - revision history diff view is good (as long as each individual LaTeX file is not huge)

-#### Drawbacks
+However, some drawbacks are:

+- cannot use your own favorite text editor
 - no LaTeX syntax highlighting in Google Docs editor
-- requires Internet access to write (it is possible to write offline, but then merge conflicts can result)
+- requires Internet access to write in Google Docs (it is possible to write offline, but then merge conflicts can result)
 - navigating through a long document feels slow (but section headings and Table of Contents help)